 Pottuvil / Sri Lanka · 2015 tree temple

-Especially coming in from nearby Tamil Nadu, Sri Lanka felt like a soberer, stiller India, even though it was so much more concentrated, size-wise.
-Similar colors, similar lives, but a little less randomness and scatter-stuff.
+Coming in from nearby Tamil Nadu, Sri Lanka felt like a soberer, stiller India, even though it was so much more concentrated, size-wise.
+Similar colors, semi-similar culture, but a little less randomness and scatter-stuff.
 It was like a slow detox, sipping on the light version of the same juice.
 Excellent juice, made from ocean and tea and sari-colors.

 glimpse: TRAIN TRACK TREK TALES | Leading past ocean horizons, snuggly tea-valleys, and neon rice, Sri Lanka’s train journeys are de facto destinations, at least for tourists.
 But the train tracks carry more stories to those who listen: plots of struggles, resilience, and fortitude, plots of the people, of the people who travel the rails by foot, who live the rails.